Vexeff/jukebox/README.md

 2. Not optimized for small devices for aesthetic purposes.

 ## Notes
+Currently awaiting extension request from Spotify.

-Built as a Valentine's day gift for my girlfriend.
+#### Built as a Valentine's day gift for my girlfriend.